 Understaing BAC: How long does alcohol stay in your system?

 Most of us are aware that overindulgence in alcohol can lead to unpleasant consequences, such as alcohol addiction and a host of medical problems that may necessitate some form of alcohol addiction treatment.
 However, we are often surprised to learn and grossly unprepared for how long alcohol stays in your system.
 So how long does alcohol stay in your system?
 Let’s take a closer look at how BAC works.

 The truth is, alcohol hang out much longer in the body than most people expect.
-Also, misconceptions about how long alcohol stay in your system has proved problematic for many people.
-Erroneous beliefs that drinking several cups of black coffee or taking a cold shower will expedite the elimination of alcohol often lead to risk taking that result in legal penalties for driving under the influence (DUI) or accidents with serious injuries or fatalities.
+Also, misconceptions about how long does alcohol stay in your system has proved problematic for many people.
+Erroneous beliefs that drinking several cups of black coffee or taking a cold shower will expedite the elimination of alcohol often lead to risk-taking that results in legal penalties for driving under the influence (DUI) or accidents with serious injuries or fatalities.
 In reality, even a small amount of alcohol lingering in your bloodstream may impair driving and influence a breathalyzer test.

 David J. Hanson Ph.D.
 Professor Emeritus of Sociology of the State University in New York has been studying the effects of alcohol consumption for over 40 years.
 The outcome of his research has been helping to debunk some of the myths surrounding the question of how long does alcohol stay in your system.
 His research shows that the length of time alcohol stays in the body has more to do with how much alcohol is consumed than body size and weight.
 In fact, there is evidence to prove that the rate at which digestion of alcohol occurs varies little from person to person.